ManojMathan/Simplified-ERP-System/README.md

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine by downloading as ZIP file and Extract it.

-2. Navigate to the project directory.
+2. Open Comand Prompt.

-3. Install dependencies.
+3. Navigate to the project directory - "cd Simplified ERP System".

 4. npm install react-router-dom

-5. npm start
+6. npm start

 This will start the development server, and you can view your application in the browser at http://localhost:3000.